[draft] Signal Correlation Hurdle Rates For Profitable Trading

 Introduction

-This post consists of a summary of this technique and applies it to historical Bitcoin price data.
+This blog post consists of a summary of this technique and applies it to historical Bitcoin price data.
 We visualise the minimum correlation for different combinations of transaction costs (exchange fee tiers) and target forecast horizons (via historical volatility).

-Correlation, Volatility and Costs
+Correlation, Alpha and Volatility

 A quick recap on correlation before we continue, the (symmetric) Pearson correlation coefficient ($ \rho$) tells us if $x$ $(y)$ increases by one standard deviation, what is the expected response in increase of standard deviations of $y$ $(x)$: